Melissa Hobson, Science Writer (Episode 13) | Melissa just wants to write stories about cool fish

 How was it for you…?

 I would genuinely appreciate feedback about the podcast.
-Suggestions for future guests are always welcome too.
-Drop me an email or message me on Twitter.
+Suggestions for future guests are always welcome too, please drop me an email.

 Sign up for episode notifications

-If you want to be the first to hear new episodes then please subscribe in your favourite podcast app, follow the podcast on Twitter or sign up below for email notifications.
+If you want to be the first to hear new episodes then please subscribe in your favourite podcast app or sign up below for email notifications.